dennisdinhhung/mpmb-eldritch-hunt/README.md

 ## How to use

 1. Download the latest version of the PDF from [MPMB's website](https://www.flapkan.com/#download).
-2. Download all the files, and save them somewhere on your machine.
+2. Download the All in One file, and save it somewhere on your machine.
+(Alternaively, download the individual files and import them if needed)
 3. Open the PDF and click on the bookmark **Functions** >> **Add Extra Materials**.
 4. From the menu that appears, select the option **Import a file with additional material**.
 5. In the dialog that opens, click **Add file**, and open the file you saved in step 1.